The latest version of the openMSX manual can be found on the openMSX home page:

 You can use the debugoutput

-setting to specify the file name to write the debug output to.
+file name to write the debug output to.

 Controlling the device is done from within an MSX program.
 For this purpose, the output ports 0x2E and 0x2F are used.
 The first port is the Mode Set Register.
 Bytes sent to this port have the following meaning.